apache/openwhisk/docs/actions-docker.md

   }
   ```

+## Updating a Docker action

-  To update the Docker action, run buildAndPush.sh to upload the latest image to Docker Hub.
-This will allow the system to pull your new Docker image the next time it runs the code for your action.
+To update the Docker action, run buildAndPush.sh again _and_ update your action.
+This will upload the latest image to Docker Hub and force the system to create a new container based on the image.
-  If there are no warm containers any new invocations will use the new Docker image.
+If you do not update the action, then the image is pulled when there are no warm containers available for your action.
-  However, if there is a warm container using a previous version of your Docker image, any new invocations will continue to use that image unless you run `wsk action update`.
+A warm container will continue using a previous version of your Docker image,
+and any new invocations of the action will continue to use that image unless you run `wsk action update`.
 This will indicate to the system that for new invocations it should execute a docker pull to get your new Docker image.

   ```
   ./buildAndPush.sh janesmith/blackboxdemo